-Williams often hosts workshops for the club, which is also known as VicLUG.
-VicLUG was formed in the late ’90s because the members—most of which are in their twenties and thirties—had a passion for building with LEGO.
+Williams often hosts workshops for this club, known as VicLUG.
+They were formed in the late ’90s because the members—most of which are in their twenties and thirties—had a passion for building with LEGO.
+Most them have, pardoning the pun, built up a huge libary of spare parts through the many years of constructing and deconstructing themed kits.
+As they’re torn down, they can be used for new ideas.

-“We have people who are architects and engineers,” says Williams.
+“We have people who are architects and engineers,” noted Williams.
 “That’s primarily the LEGO fan community.”

-The toy was originally manufactured in Denmark in the ’40s.
+The toy was invented by Ole Kirk Kristiansen, and it is still manufactured in Denmark.
+Production began in the 40s and nothing has changed since.
 The concept of interlocking building blocks achieved huge success because of its simplicity—the endless possibilities of what can be made.

-“It’s timeless,” says Aaron Dayman, an active member of VicLUG.
-“Every day, Lego is still a top seller.”
+“It’s timeless,” said Aaron Dayman, an active member.
+“Every day, we can find that LEGO’s products are still a top seller.”

 Although the club’s membership is small, the group is very active.
 For example, VicLUG gets the opportunity to construct large-scale displays for special events such as the biannual Ultimate Toy Fair, or displays at The Sidney Museum.

-And virtual reality has been good to VicLUG too—the Internet has been important for the club’s growth.
+And the Internet has been good to this group too—the are active in social media, which has been important for the club’s growth.

-“It not only helps members find new pieces and plan events, but it also helps people reconnect,” says Williams.
+“It not only helps members find new pieces and plan events, but it also helps people reconnect,” said Williams.

 Even though the Internet helped the club grow, membership also increased through word of mouth.
 Williams and fellow club member Steve Barker were friends for many years before discovering their common interest in Lego.